espolston/Onfield_seq/README.txt

 #sync file wont sort and mid doesnt have header- which is rozenn using and how??

+#CHECK THAT BED IS RIGHT POSitions - is it 1 or 0 based????

 bedtools or awk for filtering